Blady-Com/gnoga/docs/user_guide.md

 bin/hello
 ```

-When hello executes it will also open the default browser to http://127.0.0.1:8080
+When hello executes it will also open the default operating system browser to http://127.0.0.1:8080

 ### A Singleton Application

 There are two basic application types in Gnoga, Singleton applications and Multi Connect applications.
-Singleton applications are ideal for desktop applications.
+Singleton applications are ideal for single user desktop use.
 They allow only a single connection and exit when that connection is lost.
-Since the application will not be accessed in parallel by other connections implementation is easier in that there is no need to protect data except from parallel incoming events from a single user.
+Since the application will not be accessed in parallel by other connections implementation is easier in that there is no need to protect data except from parallel incoming events from a single user (In Gnoga events are not serialized and are fired as they are generated concurrently).

 To demonstrate the use of a singleton application we will create a simple utility that will allow executing and displaying the results of a command to the operating system.
 This example is purposely going to be a bit more complex to help demonstrate various UI concepts with in Gnoga.